Ketari-G/Rainbow_Redstone/README.md

 To be done:
 - v1.0.0
-- split between sodium/vanilla game versions to make sure core shaders work
+- split between sodium/vanilla game versions with rpo to make sure core shaders work
 - license file for resource pack itself
 - rpo tooltips are f\*ed, basically need all version testing